supern1c/flutter_mvvm_riverpod/README.md

-# test_mvvm
+# Riverpod MVVM

-A new Flutter project.
+A Flutter Boilerplate for MVVM.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with MVVM architecture using Riverpod.

 A few resources to get you started if this is your first Flutter project: